Crossover from renormalized to conventional diffusion near the 3D Anderson localization transition for light: Quantifying the energy spread

 Figure \ref{fig:profiles_R104_2Gaussfits} shows $I(\Delta r,t)/I(0,t)$ for sample R104 for six times-of-flight $t$ spanning the entire measurement range.
 The spatio-temporal spreading of wave energy is clearly exhibited, as is a small and constant CBS enhancement around $\Delta r=0$.
-To quantify the energy spread in each sample, the experimental $I(\Delta r,t)$ was compared with the prediction of Eq.\ \ref{eq:intensity_profile_w2_and_CBS}.
-Fit parameters were $w^2(t)$ (a free parameter for each time $t$), and $A$, which was held constant over time.
-Note that while the shape of $I(\Delta r,t)$ is only strictly expected to be Gaussian when the diffusion approximation applies, $w^2(t)$ can still give a good quantification of spatio-temporal energy spreading~\cite{Cobus2018}, and that in any case, $I(\Delta r,t)$ is well-described by a Gaussian for the entire time range under investigation (Fig.~\ref{fig:profiles_R104_2Gaussfits}).
-The fitting gives very small values for $A$ which are caused by aberration effects in the experimental setup~\cite{SupMat2}: $A=1.12$ for Ti-Pure, $A=1.2$ for R104, and $A=1.1$ for R700.
-Results for $w^2(t)$, however, do not agree with the diffusive prediction of Eq.\ \ref{eq:w2_4DBt}.
-This implies that our theoretical model must be altered to take into account the extreme strong scattering of our samples.
+To quantify the energy spread in each sample, the experimental $I(\Delta r,t)/I(0,t)$ was fit with Eq.\ \ref{eq:intensity_profile_w2_and_CBS}.
+Fit parameters were $w^2(t)$ (a free parameter for each time $t$), and $A$ (held constant over time).
+The fitting gives very small values for $A$ which are caused by aberration effects in the experimental setup \al{(see Appendix\ \ref{sec:TheoryI})}: $A=1.12$ for Ti-Pure, $A=1.2$ for R104, and $A=1.1$ for R700.
+The temporal fluctuations of the experimental CBS peak observed in Fig.\ \ref{fig:profiles_R104_2Gaussfits} may be explained by variations of the impulse response $H$ with optical path difference of the Michelson interferometer (Fig.\ \ref{fig:setup}).

+It is important to note that, while the shape of $I_\textrm{inc}(\Delta r,t)$ is only strictly expected to be Gaussian in the diffusion approximation \lc{(see also Appendix\ \ref{sec:TheoryI})}, ultrasound experiments have shown that a Gaussian fit and its parameter $w^2(t)$ can give a good quantification of spatio-temporal energy spreading, even in the localized regime~\cite{Cobus2018}.
+In the present case, $I_\text{inc}(\Delta r,t)$ is well-described by a Gaussian for the entire time range under investigation \al{(see Fig.~\ref{fig:profiles_R104_2Gaussfits} and Appendix\ \ref{sec:fittingIwiththeories} for \al{more} details}).